 14.07 Articulate strategies for differentiating instruction, assessment and classroom learning environments.
 15.0 Understand fundamental principles of the human development process in childhood.
-The student will be able to: 15.01 Recognize and respect individual differences in student growth, development and learning and adjust practices and expectations accordingly.
+The student will be able to: 15.0 Onderstand fundamental principles of the number development process in childridod.
+The student will be able to.
+15.01 Recognize and respect individual differences in student growth, development and learning and adjust practices and expectations accordingly.
 15.02 Explain developmental levels in relation to age appropriate norms as it applies to instruction.
 15.03 Recognize how family, community and culture influence the development of students.
 15.04 Articulate instructional methods and strategies used to address behaviors that stem from environmental and developmental causes.
 15.05 Modify environment, activities and expectations to improve behavioral outcomes.
 15.06 Identify experiences that enhance development, behavior and learning outcomes for all students.
 16.0 Explore instructional methods to develop appropriate activities that foster growth and development.
 The student will be able to: 16.01 Explain a variety of effective teaching strategies.
 16.02 Describe the functions and components of a lesson plan.
 16.03 Create and implement a lesson plan.
 17.0 Analyze and evaluate developmentally appropriate classroom management strategies.
 The student will be able to: 17.01 Develop a plan to minimize challenging behaviors.
 17.02 Establish classroom rules and procedures that will enhance the learning environment.
 17.03 Describe classroom management strategies.
 18.0 Recognize the effects of child abuse, substance abuse and risk factors on learning.
 The student will be able to: 18.01 Identify the types, signs, symptoms and statistics related to child abuse and possible effects on student performance.
 18.02 Identify the types, signs, symptoms and statistics related to substance abuse and possible effects on student performance.
 18.03 Develop strategies to reduce the effect of abuse on student achievement and behavior.
 19.0 Identify practices that contribute to healthy learning environments.
 The student will be able to: